bbauska/JS-Notes4Pros/README.md

 let twoValue = value * 2;
 console.log("2 * value is: %d", twoValue);
 }
-The following example shows the difference between a for.of loop and a for.in loop:
+The following example shows the difference between a for...of loop and a for...in loop:
 Version ≥ 6
 let myArray = [3, 5, 7];
 myArray.foo = "hello";